aeshirey/probably-net/README.md

 # probably-net
 FFI &amp; C# pinvokes for the [`probably` Rust crate](http://crates.io/crates/probably).
 Very much a work-in-progress.
+Currently, this crate provides .NET access to:

+* HyperLogLog
+* Greenwald-Khanna quantile estimator

-To build the DLL for Windows, add the following to `~/.cargo/config`:
+'Official' release forthcoming, but in the meantime, [`probably_net.dll`](https://github.com/aeshirey/probably-net/blob/main/Probably.NET/Probably.NET/probably_net.dll) is a stripped release build you can use with this project.
+To build this DLL yourself, add the following to `~/.cargo/config`:

 ```
 [target.x86_64-pc-windows-gnu]